 - Shopping City Süd (SCS) (outside Vienna)

-- Parndorf – The designer outlet town located about a 40-minute drive from the city (there is a shuttle).
+- Parndorf – The designer outlet town located about a 40-minute drive from the city (there is a shuttle)

-- Donau Zentrum – A large mall within Vienna.
+- Donau Zentrum – A large mall within Vienna

 The Tourist Bus

-Day Trip in Hebrew Outside Vienna
+Day Trip Outside Vienna

 Austria is large, and in many cases, even if it’s expected to be rainy in Vienna, there’s a good chance that in other parts of the country it won’t necessarily be rainy.
 You can join a group and go out for an experiential day of landscapes and nature in the impressive regions of Austria like Hallstatt and the Lake District, the Wachau Valley, the Viennese Alps, and more.
 More information and booking for the group.